isomorphic-git/lightning-fs/README.md

 The files themselves are not currently cached in memory, because I don't want to waste a lot of memory.
 Applications can always *add* an LRU cache on top of `lightning-fs` - if I add one internally and it isn't tuned well for your application, it might be much harder to work around.

+### Multi-threaded filesystem access

+Multiple tabs (and web workers) can share a filesystem.
+However, because SharedArrayBuffer is still not available in most browsers, the in-memory cache that makes LightningFS fast cannot be shared.
+If each thread was allowed to update its cache independently, then you'd have a complex distributed system and would need a fancy algorithm to resolve conflicts.
+Instead, I'm counting on the fact that your multi-threaded applications will NOT be IO bound, and thus a simpler strategy for sharing the filesystem will work.
+Filesystem access is bottlenecked by a mutex (implemented via polling and an atomic compare-and-replace operation in IndexedDB) to ensure that only one thread has access to the filesystem at a time.
+If the active thread is constantly using the filesystem, no other threads will get a chance.
+However if the active thread's filesystem goes idle - no operations are pending and no new operations are started - then after 500ms its in-memory cache is serialized and saved to IndexedDB and the mutex is released.
+(500ms was chosen experimentally such that an [isomorphic-git](https://github.com/isomorphic-git/isomorphic-git) `clone` operation didn't thrash the mutex.)

+While the mutex is being held by another thread, any fs operations will be stuck waiting until the mutex becomes available.
+If the mutex is not available even after ten minutes then the filesystem operations will fail with an error.
+This could happen if say, you are trying to write to a log file every 100ms.
+You can overcome this by making sure that the filesystem is allowed to go idle for >500ms every now and then.

 ## Usage

 ### `new FS(name, opts?)`